Consider Joining the Crew at NPARL!

 Sidney, MT 59270

-Please Note: Once a summer job offer has been made, all selected applicants must complete a Declaration for Federal Employment form (OF306) (PDF; 92KB) which is linked here for their convenience.
+Please Note: Once a summer job offer has been made, all selected applicants must complete a Declaration for Federal Employment form (OF306) (PDF; 92KB) which is linked here for your convenience.

-Student Internship positions are open at NPARL periodically as funding becomes available.
-Click here to see a listing of Student Internships in the Northern Plains Area (NPA) and read below for information on how to apply.
-Additionally, other Pathways Internships may be available at any of the NPA locations, and all NPA Pathways Internships are posted to the www.usajobs.gov website (filter results by using Pathways in keyword search or using the left-hand links).
+Student Internship positions under the Pathways Program are open at NPARL periodically as funding becomes available.
+Click here to see a listing of Pathways Program Student Internships in the Plains Area (PA) and read below for information on how to apply.
+Additionally, all Pathways Internships are posted to the www.usajobs.gov website (filter results by using Pathways in keyword search or using the left-hand links).

 What are the key requirements to participate?